5/6/2025

 President, Products and Solutions Business

-I mean this is Tom Eric in terms of the overall environment spending cycle I think the way that we think about it and look at it is to say what's going on in the housing market that impacts many of our segments obviously because we're so residentially focused on P&S and I would say right now we're still in a somewhat depressed condition because of the very low level of existing home sales which create a demand for fix and replace and remodel in preparation of a sale or posting so that is something that is the level of that it stays at fairly low levels currently we're seeing about four million units sold of existing housing stock and more healthy number would be about five million so it's kind of a little bit depressed there.
-The overall general remodeling activity not related to home sales is pretty good it's healthy and then in the new home sales I would say that's recovered to a tailwind behind us for that market to improve as we go forward than we do any form of head.
+I mean, this is Tom Erick. in terms of the overall environment spending cycle i guess the thing the way that we think about it and look at it is to say what's going on in the housing market that impacts many of our segments obviously because we're so residentially focused on pns and i would say right now we're still in a somewhat depressed condition because of the very low level of existing home sales which creates a demand for uh fix and replace and remodel in preparation of a sale or post-sale.
+So that is something that is the level of that.
+It stays at fairly low levels.
+Currently, we're seeing about 4 million units sold of existing housing stock.
+A more healthy number would be about 5 million.
+So it's kind of a little bit depressed there.
+The overall general remodeling activity not related to home sales is pretty good.
+It's healthy.
+And then in the new home sales, I would say that's recovered to a reasonable level.
+So I would say overall, we have more tailwinds behind us for that market to improve as we go forward than we do at any form of head.

 speaker